-As noted in the 2008 Duke University study, more and more men are experiencing failure of robotic or DaVinci surgical removal.
-In fact, close to half of the patients currently treated at Dattoli Cancer Center are those who have failed robotic surgery.
-Because the gland itself is often mangled by the attempt to remove it using robotic techniques, these men are not usually eligible for seed implant.
-However, full course 4D IG-IMRT with DART is being offered to these men with confidence of efficacy, depending on amount and location of positive cells, and rapidity of diagnosis of recurrence.
+More and more men are experiencing failure of robotic radical prostatectomy.
+In fact, close to half of the patients currently treated at the Dattoli Cancer Center are those who have failed robotic surgery.
+Because the gland itself is often mangled by the attempt to remove it using robotic techniques, these men are not usually eligible for seed implantation.
+However, full course DART is being offered to these men with confidence of efficacy, depending on the amount and location of the cancer and rapidity of diagnosis of recurrence after primary treatment.

-To recap, the problems with recurrence after prostatectomy are:
+To recap, the challenges with treating recurrence with radiation after failed prostatectomy are:

-- The target (the prostate and tumor) is no longer in place and this void becomes occupied by critical structures, particularly the bladder and rectum.
+1. The target (the prostate and tumor) is no longer in place and this void becomes occupied by critical structures such as the bladder and rectum.

-- Because of this situation, only lower (suboptimal) doses can be achieved.
+2. Because of this postsurgical situation, only lower (suboptimal) doses can be achieved.

-- After surgery, the surgical bed is denuded of vessels (devascularized) and radiation works best in a vascularized, oxygenated region.
+3. After surgery, the surgical bed is denuded of vessels (devascularized), but radiation works best in a vascularized, oxygenated region.
 In theory, even higher doses are necessary than when the prostate is intact.

-Solution: Only the sophistication of DART can achieve the required higher dose levels.
-Hormones are commonly used to “sensitize” the radiation.
+Solution: Only the sophisticated technology of DART can achieve the required higher dose levels of radiation.
+Hormones are commonly used to work in synergy with radiation.